-- 7. How do you measure success?
+- 7. How is success measured?
 Please share examples of past successes.
 (E.g. satisfaction survey results, participant school attendance improvement, skill attainment, etc.). - 8.
 How will students be transported to/from the program? - 9.
-Staff qualifications and credentials How do you recruit and support staff for your program?
-Does all staff have a mandatory cleared background check on file with the program's organization? - 10.
-Reference Page.
-(Do not include any letters unless they are letters of commitment.
+Staff qualifications and credentials How will support staff be recruited to the program?
+Does all staff have a mandatory cleared background check on file with the program's organization? - Do not include any letters unless they are letters of commitment.
 Letters of commitment can be included in the appendix but are not required.
-Do not include in your application any letters only expressing support.
-Any letters received outside of the application packet will not be considered in the application).
+Do not include in your application any letters only expressing support. - 11.
+Applicants must demonstrate that they: